ZMil/atmDesignProblem/README.md

-# Zach Milrod Takehome for Takeoff
+# Zach Milrod ATM Design Problem

 ## To run:
 - `yarn` (or `npm`)